 The last post, Death of Windows XP?
 (Part 3), was supposed to be the last word on this topic that won’t die, but as usual, it isn’t.
 The hackers of the world have figured out a new an interesting way of getting around Microsoft’s plan to kill Windows XP.
 It turns out that you can continue to get updates if you’re willing to use a registry hack to convince Windows Update that your system is a different version of Windows that is almost like Windows XP Service Pack 3, but not quite.
 You can read the article, How to get security updates for Windows XP until April 2019, to get the required details.

 The hack involves making Windows Update believe that you actually own a Point of Sale (POS) system that’s based on Windows XP.
-Whilst it would be better to use something like Revel Systems if you actually do have a POS system needed, this is an interesting quirk of the Windows XP operating system for people to consider, as the POS version of Windows XP will continue to have support until April of 2019, when it appears that Windows XP will finally have to die unless something else comes along.
+The POS version of Windows XP will continue to have support until April of 2019, when it appears that Windows XP will finally have to die unless something else comes along.
 It’s important to note that you must have Windows XP Service Pack 3 installed.
 Older versions of Windows XP aren’t able to use the hack successfully.

 After reading quite a few articles on the topic and thinking through the way Microsoft has conducted business in the past, I can’t really recommend the registry hack.
 There are a number of problems with using it that could cause issues with your setup.